 A cake designer is a professional baker who specializes in making and decorating cakes for all occasions.
 Examples include cakes for weddings, birthdays, holidays, and other special events.
 Cakes are often the centrepiece of the dessert table.
 As such, they have to look amazing.
 Designers bake and decorate custom cakes based on the requirements of customers.
 Creative designs are used and adapted to produce a unique and visually striking product for each customer.

 Would you make a good cake designer?
-Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!Take the career test
+Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!Take the free career test

 A cake designer starts with baking the cakes.
 This process involves mixing ingredients using commercial quality baking equipment and tools.
 The cake batter is then transferred to pans where it is placed in ovens and baked for the appropriate amount of time.
 After the cake is allowed to cool, the designer begins to assemble the end product.
 This can often involve placing one or more pieces of cake on top of one another to get a desired look.
 Cake stands and other similar products may be used to help achieve a desired multi tier presentation.
 Once completed, a cake designer is then able to decorate the cake.